- Google Chrome is currently the most used web browser in the world.

 Usually, this issue comes together with an error message but that is not always the case.

-What to do if Chrome won’t uninstall
+What do I do if Chrome won’t uninstall?

 We know that many of you encountered this problem quite a few times.
 We are trying to come to your aid with this guide.

 Hopefully, after you have followed the steps listed below, you will be able to safely remove Google Chrome from your Windows computer.

 Quick solutions to remove Chrome for good: